 Chewy, chocolatey, sweet, easy to make, buttery but completely gluten free chocolate chip cookies!
 This is the perfect recipe to satisfy your sweet tooth and I promise you’d never know they’re gluten free!

 They’re buttery, sweet, chewy and everything a cookie should be.
-Plus, they’re totally freezer friendly, nut free and require BASIC pantry staple ingredients, so let’s start, shall we?
+Plus, they’re totally freezer friendly, nut free and require BASIC pantry staple ingredients.
+Try my white chocolate macadamia cookies or chocolate chip snickerdoodles next!

 If you press your finger on the top slightly, it should leave an indent, but not completely fall apart.
 If your butter had previously been in the fridge, about 20 seconds in the microwave should soften it to this point.